 The goal of the Native American Initiative is to increase the number of students from Tribal Nations who enroll and graduate from the CSU.

 In 2014, the CSU Chancellor's Office compiled information from the CSU campuses on services, programs, grant programs available to Federally Recognized Tribes in California.
 The information, compiled for the Office of the Governor, will be used for a "Directory of California Indian Tribal Governments" to foster the consultation and collaboration process between Tribal Governments and state departments and agencies.

-In 2014, CSU also supported the printing of the State of American Indian and Alaska Native Education in California 2014 report.
-The report, by the California Indian Culture and Sovereignty Center at Cal State San Marcos, provides baseline data about the education of the Native American population in California.
-The data in the report can be used among higher education professionals, community and opinion leaders, as well as policy makers.
+The CSU supported bringing the State of American Indian and Alaska Native Education in California 2014 report to print.
+The report, by the California Indian Culture and Sovereignty Center, located at Cal State San Marcos, provides baseline data about the education of the Native American population in California.
+The data in the report can be used by higher education professionals, community leaders, and policy makers to develop programs that support Native American students.

 The California Indian Culture and Sovereignty Center also developed the Red Book, a guide to assist Native American students, their families, and those who serve them to locate important educational resources.